The Grass-Fed Difference

 Grass-Fed 365 Days a Year

 Grass-fed beef and lamb have spent their entire lives in open pastures eating a natural, foraged diet.
-In New Zealand, our cattle and sheep graze naturally, roaming freely and happily in wide open spaces 365 days a year—nurtured the way nature intended.
+In New Zealand, cattle and sheep naturally graze, roaming freely and happily in wide open spaces 365 days a year—nurtured the way nature intended.